When Brain Injury Symptoms Show Up Later in Life

 - Lack of awareness, or

 Individuals may suffer from emotional conflict due to pain caused by their injury.
 This is why non-physical symptoms include frustration and nervousness.
 Because of these mental problems, there may be a lack of socialization.
 It is difficult for an individual to have the energy or positive mood to communicate with others when they are going through physical and emotional pain.

 For long-term treatment, therapy may be used to help individuals with their recovery process.
 Types of available therapy to assist victims of brain injury include the following:

 - Physical therapy builds physical strength and coordination.

 - Occupational therapy helps the individual learn or relearn how to do day-to-day activities.

-- Cognitive therapy improves memory, learning, planning, judgement, and attention.
+- Cognitive therapy improves memory, learning, planning, judgment, and attention.